waffle-iron/reviewboard-docker/README.md

 # ReviewBoard image for production use

-This ReviewBoard image uses Apache2 with mod_wsgi to server ReviewBoard.
+This ReviewBoard image uses Apache2 with mod_wsgi to serve ReviewBoard.
 It currently supports just MySQL as a database backend.
 PostgreSQL and SQLite3 soon to be added.

 This image was built acording to the [ReviewBoard install documentation](https://www.reviewboard.org/docs/manual/2.5/admin/installation/linux/).